 Alternatively, you can use a piece of plywood or even drywall to conceal the insulation.
 You may also look into breathable home wrap materials that won’t trap moisture within the insulation.

-Contact Us for Attic Insulation in Longwood, FL
+Contact Us for Attic Insulation in Orlando, FL

 At All Florida Insulation, we will help you with all of your insulation needs.
 If you wish to cover your attic insulation after installation, just let our team know so we can give you our expert recommendations.
 We specialize in spray foam insulation and install all other insulation materials in Longwood, Winter Park, Orlando, and the surrounding areas.
 Contact us at (407) 410-FOAM (3626) to get a free quote.